faceyspacey/respond-framework-docs-old/docs/co-located-components.md

 Colocated components fulfill the same basic premise as they originally did in Relay, and similar to Apollo.

+But Respond has a different set of constraints: **a given URL must dictate ALL dependencies (data, fx, etc).**

-The way they work is actually quite ingenius.
-A parent module loads one, and since the `load` callback is *always called first*, all of the child's callbacks get a chance to fire.
+The way co-located components work in Respond is actually quite ingenius.
+A parent module loads *one*, and since the `load` callback is *always called first*, all of the child's callbacks get a chance to fire.
 Then child components are guaranteed to have their fetched data.

 The trick is to just create a route with the reserved name **"entry"** and all of its callbacks will be merged into the parent route: